wustl-data/wustl-data.github.io/docs/modules/normalization/index.md

 sidebar_position: 1
 ---

-Before we begin, a word of caution:
+Before we begin, let's clarify some terminology:

 :::caution

-In other contexts (including as a component of HW1), *normalization* can refer to the process of transforming data to fit on a standard unit scale by subtracting the mean and dividing by the standard deviation.
-From this point on in the course, *normalization* and *normalized data* will refer to the concepts in this module.
+In other contexts (including the context of HW1), *normalization* can refer to the process of transforming data to fit on a standard unit scale by subtracting the mean and dividing by the standard deviation.
+From this point on in the course, unless explicitly noted, *normalization* and *normalized data* will refer to the concepts in this module.

 :::